alephium/www/src/content/blog/2022-10-28_Alephium---Dappnode--Collab--Tech-Talk--and-AMA-80b34dfd1e9f/index.md

 description: 'We are really proud of Alephium’s addition as a part of Dappnode’s package offering!
 We share Dappnode’s commitment to a decentralized…'
 ---

-We are really proud of Alephium’s addition as a part of Dappnode’s package offering!
-We share Dappnode’s commitment to a decentralized…

----

 ### Alephium & Dappnode: Collab, Tech Talk, and AMA

 <figure id="d793" class="graf graf--figure graf-after--h3">